social-science

 What Survey Statisticians Should Do

 Learn machine learning and AI-assisted survey tools.
 Develop expertise in mixed-methods research design that integrates traditional and AI-driven approaches.
-Build skills in synthetic data evaluation and validation.
+Build skills in synthetic data evaluation and validation -- there is a fast-growing demand for researchers who can audit AI-generated public opinion data and certify it for use by clients, regulators, and the press.
 Focus on the areas where human judgment is most critical: complex sampling design, cross-cultural adaptation, and the interpretation of findings in policy contexts.

 For related data, see the statisticians occupation page and survey researchers occupation page.